mitexleo/fediroma/docs/installation/openbsd_en.md

 ```

 #### Creating the pleroma user
-Pleroma will be run by a dedicated user, \_pleroma.
+Akkoma will be run by a dedicated user, \_pleroma.
 Before creating it, insert the following lines in login.conf:
 ```
 pleroma:\
 	:datasize-max=1536M:\